bokeh/bokeh/examples/app/movies/README.md

 #### Running

-To view the apps directly from a Bokeh server, navigate to the parent directory [`examples/app`](https://github.com/bokeh/bokeh/tree/master/examples/app), and execute the command:
+To view the app directly from a Bokeh server, navigate to the parent directory [`examples/app`](https://github.com/bokeh/bokeh/tree/master/examples/app), and execute the command: